-Employment of sales and related occupations is projected to show little or no change over the next ten years.
+Employment of sales and related occupations is projected to show little or no change, with a loss of about 202,900 jobs over the next ten years.
 Sales workers in the services and wholesale sectors will continue to be in demand because these occupations remain critical in building and maintaining customer bases for businesses.
-Rising levels of E-commerce will depress employment growth in the retail sector, where the number of cashiers is projected to decline slightly.
+Rising levels of e-commerce will depress employment growth in some of these occupations in the retail sector.

 Advertising, promotions, and marketing managers plan programs to generate interest in products or services.
 They work with art directors, sales agents, and financial staff members.

 Advertising sales agents, also called advertising sales representatives, sell advertising space to businesses and individuals.
 They contact potential clients, make sales presentations, and maintain client accounts.

 Cashiers process payments from customers purchasing goods and services.

 Insurance sales agents contact potential customers and sell one or more types of insurance.
 Insurance sales agents explain various insurance policies and help clients choose plans that suit them.

 Models pose for artists, photographers, or customers to help advertise a variety of products, including clothing, cosmetics, food, and appliances.
 Models also work as a fit or fitting model, enabling the manufacturer or fashion designer to achieve the best fit for new styles.

 Real estate brokers and sales agents help clients buy, sell, and rent properties.
 Although brokers and agents do similar work, brokers are licensed to manage their own real estate businesses.
 Sales agents must work with a real estate broker.